MichaelCade/90DaysOfDevOps/Days/day69.md

 ![](Images/Day69_config9.png)

-Obviously this then gives you a UI to manage your playbook and configuration management tasks in a centralised location, it also allows you as a team to work together vs what we have been doing so far here where we have been running from one ansible control station.
+This then gives you a UI to manage your playbook and configuration management tasks in a centralised location, it also allows you as a team to work together vs what we have been doing so far here where we have been running from one ansible control station.

 This is another one of those areas where you could probably go and spend another length of time walking through the capabilities within this tool.

 I will call out a great resource from Jeff Geerling, which goes into more detail on using Ansible AWX.
 [Ansible 101 - Episode 10 - Ansible Tower and AWX](https://www.youtube.com/watch?v=iKmY4jEiy_A&t=752s)

-In this video he also goes into great detail on the differences between Automation Controller (Previously Ansible Tower) and Ansible AWX (Free and Open Source).
+In this video, he also goes into great detail on the differences between Automation Controller (Previously Ansible Tower) and Ansible AWX (Free and Open Source).

 ### Ansible Vault

 `ansible-vault` allows us to encrypt and decrypt Ansible data files.
-Throughout this section we have skipped over and we have put some of our sensitive information in plain text.
+Throughout this section, we have skipped over and put some of our sensitive information in plain text.

-Built in to the Ansible binary is `ansible-vault` which allows us to mask away this sensitive information.
+Built into the Ansible binary is `ansible-vault` which allows us to mask away this sensitive information.

 ![](Images/Day69_config10.png)